Painful intelligence: What AI can tell us about human suffering: Emotions and desires as interrupts

 \chapter{Emotions and desires as interrupts}

 Part~\ref{partii} of this book is about better understanding why there is suffering and what increases it.
-Since we saw earlier that suffering can fundamentally be seen as frustration, the question is what factors increase frustration.
-Part~\ref{partii} analyses frustration in terms of uncontrollability and uncertainty (which is related to unpredictability).
+Since we saw earlier that suffering can fundamentally be seen as frustration---possibly only prediction of frustration---the question is what kind of factors increase frustration.
+Part~\ref{partii} analyzes frustration in terms of uncontrollability and uncertainty (which is related to unpredictability).
 These properties make errors in action selection likely, and thus lead to frustration.
 Even the mind itself is seen as uncontrollable, since it has multiple processes operating at the same time, in particular emotions (Chapter~\ref{emotions.ch}) and wandering thoughts (Chapter~\ref{replay.ch}).
 Further, perceptions are uncertain due to incomplete input data as well as a faulty prior model of the world (Chapter~\ref{perception.ch}).
 The difficulties of communication between different brain areas or processors create a further loss of control (Chapter~\ref{control.ch}).
 Ultimately, we need to confront the problem of consciousness (Chapter~\ref{consciousness.ch}) which creates a kind of a virtual reality where painful events are simulated again and again.
 For a sneak preview of what the system will look like in the end, the reader can have a look at Figure~\ref{flowchart1.fig} on page~\pageref{flowchart1.fig}.

-In this chapter, we start this investigation by looking at the concept of emotions.
+In this chapter, we look at the concept of emotions.
 Anybody pressed to give sources of suffering would probably give a list of such phenomena as fear, disgust, sadness, and perhaps anger.
 Those are actually some of the most typical emotions in the terminology of neuroscience and psychology.
 If we are to understand suffering, we have to understand how such emotions are related to it.

-In Chapter~\ref{self.ch}, we already saw how fear is an essential part of self-related suffering, being due to threats to the self.
-Yet, fear is more than that: When assailed by fear, you forget everything else you were doing, you focus your attention exclusively on whatever caused your fear, you try to figure out how to get rid of it, and, eventually, run fast.
+In Chapter~\ref{threat.ch}, we saw how threat can be seen as a prediction of possible frustration.
+A threat triggers an emotion called fear.
+But what does fear then add to the computation that detected a threat?
+Many things: when assailed by fear, you forget everything else you were doing, you focus your attention exclusively on whatever caused your fear, you try to figure out how to get rid of it, and, eventually, you run away fast.
 These are examples of the aspects of emotions we investigate in this chapter.